 The semiconductor industry is highly cyclical and is characterized by constant and rapid technological change, rapid product obsolescence, price erosion, evolving standards, short product life cycles and wide fluctuations in product supply and demand.
 Cyclical downturns have been characterized by diminished product demand, production overcapacity, high inventory levels and accelerated erosion of average selling prices, which could harm our business and operating results.
 We are dependent on the availability of third-party foundry and assembly capacity to manufacture and assemble our SoC solutions.
 None of our third-party foundry or assembly contractors has provided assurances that adequate capacity will be available to us in the future.
 The semiconductor industry recently experienced significant shortages of capacity, which resulted in a lengthening of the manufacturing lead time for our products.
 Such capacity shortages could negatively impact our ability to meet our customers' demand for our products and have an adverse impact on our revenue, results of operations and customer relationships.
 We have also experienced, during times of supply chain capacity shortage, customers placing orders for our products that exceed their actual demand, which may lead to us manufacturing a surplus of products and could have a negative impact on our results of operations and cash reserves.
-Most recently, some customers have indicated their intent to reduce their inventory levels as capacity shortages improve, which has and may continue to negatively impact such customers' demand for our solutions in future periods and, in turn, harm our financial results.
+Recent supply chain challenges have largely subsided and we expect conditions to return to more stability in future periods.